open-telemetry/opentelemetry-js/doc/metrics.md

 using `*` or select all instruments starting with 'http.' by using `http.*`.

 _Note_: The Views can only be defined when the `MeterProvider` instance gets instantiated.
-A proposal is submitted to ease the ability to define Metris Views:
+A proposal is submitted to ease the ability to define Metrics Views:
 <https://github.com/open-telemetry/oteps/issues/209>

 ### Configuring explicit bucket sizes for the Histogram instrument

 The Histogram instruments has default set of bucket sizes defined which not might not all suit your needs.
-The bucket sizes can be overriden by configuring a different aggregration for the Histogram instrument.
+The bucket sizes can be overridden by configuring a different aggregation for the Histogram instrument.
 The `ExplicitBucketHistogramAggregation` should be used to define the bucket sizes for the Histogram instrument.

 Below an example is given how you can define explicit buckets for a histogram.